MetaMask/metamask-docs/wallet/get-started/access-accounts.md

 ```

 :::note
-In the future, the accounts array may contain more than one account.
+MetaMask currently returns at most one account in the `accounts` array.
-This functionality isn't available yet.
+The array may contain more than one account in the future.
 The first account in the array will always be considered the user's "selected" account.
 :::